kevin-wangzefeng/kuasar/resource_slot/README.md

 - **Resource Tracking**: Extracts and tracks CPU, memory, PID, and other resource limits from sandbox/container configurations
 - **Logging**: Detailed logging of resource allocations and sandbox lifecycle events
-- **Persistence**: Saves resource information to JSON files for monitoring
 - **Full API Compliance**: Implements all required Sandbox and Sandboxer trait methods
 - **No Resource Allocation**: Does not actually allocate system resources or create real containers